alfio-leanza/improving_dementia_detection_model/README.md

-# Data_science_thesis — EEG-based Dementia Classification with Graph Neural Networks
+# Data_science_thesis - Deep Learning in Healthcare: Dementia diagnosis through GNN

 This repository contains the code and materials developed for my MSc thesis on **dementia diagnosis from resting-state EEG** using **Graph Neural Networks (GNNs)**.